mrlt8/docker-wyze-bridge/README.md

 - Ability to take snapshots on an interval or on demand.
 - Ability to live stream directly from the bridge.
 - Ability to send a IFTTT webhook when a camera is offline (-90).
+- Start an HTTP server on the camera for local SD card access. ✨ NEW
+- On-demand high quality photos on the camera. ✨ NEW
+- Trigger MQTT/Webhook/HTTP on a motion event. ✨ NEW

 ## Supported Cameras